maueroats/teaching--2020-2021/content/ap-cs/haskell/mancala/testing.md

 draft: false
 #type: slide
 #theme: white
+description: "Writing tests for complicated functions helps you understand them better and makes them more likely to be correct."
 ---

 Make sure you test each function as you go, so you are sure it works